 This homemade puffy paint was such a fun and simple craft for the kids to do!
 With three simple ingredients, you can keep them entertained for hours!

 How to Make Puffy Paint

-Pour a generous amount of the white glue into a small bowl or container.
+- Pour approximately 1/4 cup of white glue into a small bowl or container.

 After we finished the rainbows, we painted a bunch of balloons.